usetrmnl/byos_fastapi/README.md

 The server maintains device/playlists in SQLite, renders plugin-driven charts/photos into BMP/PNG assets, and exposes `/api/display` plus legacy-compatible endpoints expected by the firmware.

+It also tries too hard to do image color grading and dithering to improve the appearance of photos and complex graphics on e-ink panels, which is a rabbit hole I fell into.

 ## Non-Goals

 - **Full feature parity with the official TRMNL cloud** – this is a lightweight server for personal use, not a 1:1 clone of the official backend.
 - **Advanced security features** – while SSL is supported (but disabled by default to save battery), user authentication, multi-user support, and other advanced features are out of scope.
+This is intended to be deployed behind a reverse proxy.
 - **Extensive plugin library** – only a few example plugins are provided; users are encouraged to write their own.
-- **Web dashboard for management** – a minimal static UI is included for previewing plugin outputs, but no full-featured admin panel.
+- **Web dashboard for management** – a minimal static UI is included for previewing plugin outputs and doing basic playlist management, but no full-featured admin panel.
 - **Browser-based rendering** – all image generation is done server-side using Python libraries to minimize system requirements.

 ## Highlights

 - **FastAPI core** – `trmnl_server/main.py` hosts the HTTP API, static assets under `/web`, and middleware-level request logging.
-- **Plugin rendering pipeline** – classes in `plugins/` generate images (BMP for the panel, grayscale PNG previews) using Pillow, httpx, pandas, etc.
+- **Plugin rendering pipeline** – classes in `plugins/` generate images (always 1-bit and 2-bit) using Pillow, httpx, pandas, etc. Just output an image and the server handles (configurable) dithering, grading, and persistence.
 - **Device + playlist persistence** – SQLAlchemy models in `models.py` keep per-device rotation state, playlists, logs, and battery samples in `var/db/trmnl.db`.
 - **Autodiscovered plugin scheduler** – background workers keep assets fresh; see **Plugins & registry** for discovery rules and toggles.
 - **Firmware compatibility** – `/api/display` always returns a single `image_url` plus a changing `filename` token so ESP32-based firmware knows when to refresh.
 - **Batteries-included tooling** – `Makefile` wraps `make serve` (launch FastAPI via `python -m trmnl_server`) and `make test` (pytest).
 Plugins can be previewed via helper scripts under the repo root.
-- **Color grading + dithering** – "color" grading and multiple dithering algorithms are available to improve image quality on e-ink panels.
+- **Color grading + dithering** – "color" grading and multiple dithering algorithms are available to improve image quality on e-ink panels, and you can force specific playlist entries to use 1-bit BMP output if needed.

 ## Deployment